Changing the Plan or Infrastructure of a Heroku Postgres Database

-The processes described here do not necessarily change your database’s PostgreSQL version.
-If you want to upgrade your PostgreSQL version, see Upgrading Heroku Postgres Databases.
+This article documents the process of upgrading your PostgreSQL plan and infrastructure, which in some cases may also change your PostgreSQL version.
+If you only want to upgrade your PostgreSQL version, see Upgrading Heroku Postgres Databases.

-Heroku supports two methods for changing Postgres plans and infrastructure.
-Both methods require some application downtime to ensure that no data is lost during the update.
+Heroku supports three methods for changing Postgres plans and infrastructure.
+All methods require some application downtime to ensure that no data is lost during the update.

 |Follower changeover||Updates the plan and infrastructure of a production database while preserving its major PostgreSQL version.

 Only works with Standard, Premium, Private, or Shield tier databases.
 Requires up to several hours to prepare a follower (during which the application can remain active), and less than 1 minute of downtime during the changeover.
 Requires recreation of followers to point to the new primary.

 Can be used to upgrade the PostgreSQL minor version to the latest available.

 |pg:copy||Works for all update scenarios.
 Required for all changes that involve a Hobby-tier database (migrating to one or from one).
 Requires downtime of about 3 minutes per GB, though this can vary substantially.
 Requires recreation of followers to point to the new primary.